-- Exercise engine bi weekly for 15 minutes.
+- Exercise the engine bi-weekly for 15 minutes.
 Propane generators do not need to run under load.

 - Check fuel, oil, and antifreeze levels monthly, more often if heavy use.

-- Change the oil, oil filter, air filter, check antifreeze freeze point, battery electrolyte specific gravity yearly
+- Change the oil, oil filter, and air filter, and check the antifreeze freeze point, and battery electrolyte specific gravity yearly

 - Clean out mice nests and droppings as needed